Azure/azure-kusto-microhack2/README.md

 ---

-💡 **FOR THE NEXT TASKS, WE WILL USE the NYC TAXI DATA.**
+💡 **FOR THE NEXT TASKS, WE WILL USE THE NYC TAXI DATA**

 The NYC Taxi data was ingested into the `NYCTaxiRides` table during Microhack 1.
 If the proctor hasn't provided the data set, use this Azure Open Dataset on [NYC Taxi Rides](https://docs.microsoft.com/en-us/azure/open-datasets/dataset-taxi-yellow?tabs=azureml-opendatasets) by ingesting it into your ADX cluster.

 ---

-### Task 6: Get familiar with the new table and create a piechart 🎓
+### Task 6: Get familiar with the new table and create a pie chart 🎓

+📆 Use table: `NYCTaxiRides`

 Write some queries to get familiar with this table.

-✍🏻 After some familiarity, write a query to create a piechart of the payments type.
-Use `tostring()` to convert the `payment_type` to a string before rendering the piechart.
+✍🏻 After some familiarity, write a query to create a pie chart of the payments type.
+Use `tostring()` to convert the `payment_type` to a string before rendering the pie chart.

 For now, the payment types will be represented by numbers.
 We will join the payment type table in a later task.